0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

 - **Set a criterion for when to execute transactions with RPC-estimated EGP**

-    The effective gas price computed with the RPC-estimated gas price could be a lot higher than the actual gas price, which is computed with the current state.
-In this case the user deserves further savings.
+    The effective gas price computed with the RPC-estimated gas price could be a lot higher than the actual gas price computed with the current state.
+In this case, the system can further optimize gas usage and help the user save on gas fees.

     The strategy here is to have a criterion that determines whether a transaction should get executed with the RPC-estimated effective gas price (EEGP) or the new effective gas price (NEGP), which results from the actual gas price.